 If you’re ready to begin repairing your marriage and co-creating a better marriage than you had before, you’ll want to undertake a process.

 This process will help you create a different energy between you and your mate and help you come together as a team.
-This won’t necessarily be easy — or even comfortable — but if you follow the Affair Repair guidebook, you really will be able to build a new, better marriage.
+This won’t necessarily be easy — or even comfortable — but if you follow the right advice, you really will be able to build a new, better marriage.

 Just imagine no longer having to feel the way you are feeling now.
 Imagine once again trusting your mate and being comfortable with him (or her).
 You can put an end to the hurt and Kara will show you how.